Featured Reviews Sample Library Reviews

 The Outriggers (O) having significantly more distance between each other than the Tree, offer a very wide, almost separated, stereo image at the expense of a bit of definition.
 They are a great fit for strings and brass in cinematic music, as they leave a sonic space in the middle for dialog.

-When it comes to using these mic signals, the Tree or Stereo Pair makes for good starting points.
+When it comes to using these mic signals, the Tree makes for a good starting point.
 If you then add one or two other signals between -6 and -3 dB in volume you will usually be able to create an excellent overall sound.
-Depending on the desired sound of the music, you can also add Close/Leader mics to emphasize the intimate details and liveliness or go with a bit of Outriggers/Ambient/Gallery to enhance the stereo image and depth.
-Note that it is possible to save and assign a different mic balance per articulation within a single Kontakt instance.
+Depending on the desired sound of the music, you can also add some Close mic to emphasize the intimate details and liveliness or go with a bit of Outriggers/Ambient to enhance the stereo image and depth.

 CONCLUSION